Ready to say goodbye to debt for good? Learn More

 What Happens After a Repossession in Massachusetts?

-If you don’t get your car back within 21 days, the lender is allowed by state law to “sell or otherwise dispose of the collateral.”
-If the lender decides to sell the car, it must do so in a commercially reasonable manner.
-This means the lender has to make an effort to sell the vehicle for its fair market value.
-The lender should notify you by mail of the day and time of the sale.
-You’re allowed to bid on the car.
+If you don’t redeem the car within that 20-day window, the lender is allowed to sell or otherwise dispose of it.
+If they choose to sell it, the sale must be done in a commercially reasonable way.
+This means the lender has to make a fair effort to sell the car for its market value.

 What If My Car Sells for Less Than I Owe?